Numerical treatment of interfaces for second-order wave equations: Tests

 The present scheme is energy-diminishing at the semi-discrete approximation level.
 This implies that if a stable time integrator is used with a sufficiently small time step the energy given by (\ref{Energy}) should decrease only at a rate given by the penalty term, plus, perhaps noticeable, the inherent dissipation of the time integrator.
 So here we study such a decay, showing that it is indeed very small, as one would infer from the method's accuracy.

-Figure \ref{L2_Norm_IMEX}, shows the behavior of the relative error of the energy on longer runs: ten times the previous ones.
+Figure \ref{L2_Norm_IMEX} shows the behavior of the relative error of the energy, i.e. $(E-E_{initial})/E_{initial},$ on longer runs: ten times the previous ones.

 These runs were performed with fixed CFL $=0.08$, and a resolution of $5120$ points.
 As expected, the decay is very small, and it improves considerably for larger values of the interaction factor.
-For a value of $L=10^6*dx^{-1}$, the energy decays at a faster rate than with the first-order SAT scheme, which coincides with the decay given by a periodic treatment.
-However, if we increase the value of $L$, the decay approaches the periodic one, and if we take $L=10^{10}*dx^{-1} $ the three decays (periodic, FO-SAT, and SO) are indistinguishable.
+For a value $L=10^6$, the energy decays at a faster rate than with the first-order SAT scheme, which coincides with the decay given by a periodic treatment.
+However, if we increase the value of $L$, the decay approaches the periodic one, and if we take $L=10^{10}$ the three decays (periodic solution, $FO$-{\sl scheme}, and $SO$-{\sl interface approximation}) are indistinguishable.
 So most of the decay is due to the inherent-Runge-Kutta integrators, and both the standard third-order and the IMEX one seem to have the same dissipation.

-Finally, in Figure \ref{energy_per_rough} we show the relative error of the energy compared to that of the periodic solution, i.e. $(E-E_{periodic})/E_{periodic}$, in order to account only for the decay associated to the method.
-Here we see that the first-order method is the one that best approximates the periodic energy, while our second-order method deviates from it.
+Finally, in order to account only for the decay associated to the method, we show in Figure \ref{energy_per_rough} the relative error of the energy compared to that of the periodic solution, i.e. $(E-E_P)/E_{P}$

+Here we see that the $FO$-{\sl scheme} is the one that best approximates the periodic energy, while $SO$-{\sl interface approximation} deviates from it.
 This difference decreases, however, if we take a larger $L$, showing, once more, that the larger the interaction factor, the better the proposed method fits the solution.